Age

 Age Calculator - Free Online Age Calculator

-Our online age calculator is a free tool that tells you your exact age from a date of birth - in years, months, weeks, days, hours and minutes - plus a live countdown to your next birthday.
-No signup, no download, no ads.
+Our online age calculator is a free tool that tells you your exact age from a date of birth, broken down into years, months, weeks, days, hours and minutes, plus a live countdown to your next birthday.
+Nothing to install, nothing to sign up for.
 Just enter a date, press Calculate Age, and read the results.

 Use it as a birthday calculator, a "how old am I" checker, an age-on-a-future-date planner, or to figure out a pet's or a project's exact age in days.
 The calculator works on desktop, tablet and phone with the same local-only engine that powers our countdown timer and alarm clock.